 If you are a good worker (and you are ;-)) your supervisor will hopefully want to help you make the transition to maternity leave and back as easy as possible.

 Having a productive conversation should answer these questions:

 - How will your workload be covered while you are out?

 - What things can you do before you leave to assist your work team?

 - What paperwork needs to be completed by the supervisor and employee?
 When should it be submitted?

 - Do you have plans to return to work after your leave?

-STEP 6: COMPLETE THE PAPERWORK & MAKE COPIES
+STEP 3: COMPLETE THE PAPERWORK EARLY & MAKE COPIES

 In the earlier steps, you learned what documents need to be completed.
 Get access to those documents and have them completed early on.

-Also, I made sure to make copies of all the signed documents and emailed them to an email address I would have access to while away from work.
+Tip: Make copies of all the signed documents and email them to an email address you would have access to while away from work.
+CYA.

-STEP 7: BEGIN SAVING FOR BABY EXPENSES AND MATERNITY LEAVE WEEKS
+STEP 4: BEGIN SAVING FOR BABY EXPENSES AND HOUSEHOLD EXPENSES